Monsieur-II/simple_shell/README.md

 ## Synopsis
 This is a simple implementation of a UNIX command interpreter.
+Not a perfect shell but is able to execute basic commands.

 ## Description
 The shell is able to interpret and execute command line arguments from the user through the Standard input.
 It reads a given line, breaks it into separate arguments and executes accordingly.
 This shell behaves like the `/bin/sh` shell in terms of output.